Hat Creek, How Do I Fish This

 Hat Creek tends to fish exceptionally well in the fall.
 Fishing pressure is pretty much nonexistent giving you tranquil access to the entire creek.

 BWOs start becoming a prominent hatch as the weather cools.
-Overcast days tend to bring the strongest hatches.
+Overcast days tend to bring out the strongest hatches.

 Fish Species